Extraltodeus/Stable-Diffusion-temperature-settings/README.md

 ## Specifities

 - The CLIP patch ignores the connections and patches the model within the memory.
 Simply disconnecting it does not revert the behavior.
 To revert to default behavior set it at 1 or reload the model without the node connected.
 It is the only node ignoring the connections and does not modify anything but the connected CLIP model.
-- For SD1 and SDXL nodes: settings the temperature at zero will use a dynamic scale proportional to the resolution.
+- For SD1 and SDXL nodes: **settings the temperature at zero will use a dynamic scale proportional to the resolution**.
 It is good for lower resolutions but not on point for higher.

 ## Usage